awsdocs/amazon-cloudwatch-user-guide/doc_source/troubleshooting-CloudWatch-Agent.md

 ## The CloudWatch Agent Won't Start on Windows Server<a name="CloudWatch-Agent-troubleshooting-Windows-start"></a>

-On some Windows Server installations, the CloudWatch agent takes more than 30 seconds to start\.
-Because Windows Server, by default, allows only 30 seconds for services to start, this causes the agent to fail with an error similar to the following:
+On Windows Server, you may see the following error:

 ```
 Start-Service : Service 'Amazon CloudWatch Agent (AmazonCloudWatchAgent)' cannot be started due to the following